The world of global e-commerce is changing rapidly.

 Import tariffs imposed by the governments of both countries have raised prices for online merchants in both nations and greatly disrupted trade between them.
 Small retailers are being hit especially hard.
 As a result of the trade war, fulfillment and manufacturing may move to other Asian locations like Vietnam and Hong Kong, while online shoppers in both China and the United States may increasingly decide to buy domestic products to escape the increased prices of foreign imports.

 Despite what appears to be a recent easing of tensions between the U.S. and China, the trade war is set to continue.
-Online merchants should keep a very close eye on developments while also looking for workarounds like avoiding products in the affected categories, fulfilling from Hong Kong, and building the increased costs of the tariffs into the prices of their goods.
+Online merchants should keep a very close eye on developments while also looking for workarounds like ways to front-load inventory, avoiding products in the affected categories, fulfilling from Hong Kong, and building the increased costs of the tariffs into the prices of their goods.

 Universal Postal Union changes